-See FIGURE 64 and follow steps below:
+See Figure 60 and follow steps below:

-- 1 Route sensor wire #1 through provided grommet.. - 2 Avoid sharp edges when routing sensor wire during installation. - 3 Sensor wire must not block view of 7 segment LED .
+- 1 Route sensor wire #1 through provided grommet.
+Form a drip loop below the control board on upflow installations to prevent condensate dripping on the control board. - 2 Avoid sharp edges when routing sensor wire during installation. - 3 Sensor wire must not block view of 7 segment LED .

 Ensure the cable is properly seated into the SENSOR 1 plug (LGWP1).
-The Molex plug clip should lock into the Molex connection point for a secured connection, as shown below in FIGURE 62.
+The Molex plug clip should lock into the Molex connection point for a secured connection, as shown below in Figure 58.
 Verify the connection is free of dust, debris, and moisture.